Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in particular concerning the Drell-S\"oding contribution: Theoretical formalism for the reaction

-\subsection{The complete amplitude for \boldmath{$\gamma^{(*)} p \to \pi^{+} \pi^{-} p$}}
+\subsection{\boldmath The complete amplitude for $\gamma^{(*)} p \to \pi^{+} \pi^{-} p$}

 In this section we discuss the complete amplitude ${\cal M}_{\mu, \mathfrak{s'},\mathfrak{s}}(k_{1},k_{2},p',q,p)$ for the $\gamma^{(*)} p \to \pi^{+} \pi^{-} p$ reaction; see (\ref{2.2a}).
-The diagrams for this reaction are listed in Fig.~1 of \cite{Bolz:2014mya}.
-In Sec.~2 of \cite{Bolz:2014mya} the results of the model were given for the production reaction (\ref{1.1}) with real photons.
+The diagrams for this reaction are listed in figure~1 of \cite{Bolz:2014mya}.
+In section~2 of \cite{Bolz:2014mya} the results of the model were given for the production reaction (\ref{1.1}) with real photons.
 In the following we shall discuss the extension of these results for the case of real and slightly virtual photons (\ref{2.2b}).